Best Sustainable Restaurants in Singapore

 • Sustainable

-What is it A popular farm-to-table concept showcasing the range of seafood produced by Ah Hua Kelong – one of the few remaining local fish farms in Singapore.
+What is it?
+A popular farm-to-table concept showcasing the range of seafood produced by Ah Hua Kelong – one of the few remaining local fish farms in Singapore.

-Why we love it Why import when you can get some of the freshest catches right here on our shores – or rather, off of it?
+Why we love it: Why import when you can get some of the freshest catches right here on our shores – or rather, off of it?
 That’s what drove Wong Jing Kai to start Scaled in 2018.
 His mission reaches beyond cost-effectiveness and reducing carbon footprint, but changing the local perception of domestically farmed seafood entirely – earning him a mention in the Sustainable Restaurant Association’s Singapore city guide.
 And supplying all of the restaurant’s daily stock of seafood is Ah Hua Kelong, located in a cul-de-sac of Singapore near Changi and Sembawang.
 Here’s where Scaled gets its daily batches of seabass, pearl grouper, golden pomfret, and green-lipped mussels from.
-These are first wild-caught, then reared in the kelong (floating fish farm) till their prime before harvested.
+These are first wild-caught, then reared in the kelong (floating fish farm) till their prime before being harvested.
 The star dish?
 Plump, succulent mussels (from $11) drenched in homemade curry and paired with golden-brown pillowy mantou.
 Equally popular is the smoked seabass pate (from $16), featuring caramelised onions, olive greens, pickled garlic shoots, and sourdough.

-Time Out tip Regulars sing praises about Scaled’s prawn dashi aglio olio ($32), where fried prawn heads, roasted prawns, and prawn stock create a medley of deep, robust flavours.
+Time Out tip: Regulars sing praises about Scaled’s prawn dashi aglio olio ($32), where fried prawn heads, roasted prawns, and prawn stock create a medley of deep, robust flavours.

 Address: 8 Hamilton Road, Singapore 209179